NeftaliYagua/coderickdotcom.github.io/about.md

 # Hey there!
 I'm Ricardo Sabatino.
 Rick is cool too.
 I like to solve problems and get ideas of the ground.

-Currently I'm working as CTO and co-founder @ [COTOLABS](http://www.cotolabs.com), while working on some  [side projects](/projects) y and finish up studying.
+Currently I'm working as CTO and co-founder @ [COTOLABS](http://www.cotolabs.com), while working on some  [side projects](/projects) and finish up studying.
 I have a background in Mechatronics and Mechanical Engineering, am somewhat of a neat freak and have a sincere and public hatred for uncommented and ugly code.

 I work with the full-stack, though mostly making web apps in Node + MongoDB + whatever is needed on top of that, or python.